andySigler/nodela/README.md

 #nodela
 ##Browser Interface for the Roland-MODELA

-A browser-based interface for quickly sending Eagle PCB designs to the Roland-MODELA milling machine.
+A browser-based interface for quickly sending PCB designs in Eagle to the Roland-MODELA milling machine.

 This version requires being run on a Window's PC, with the Roland-MODELA drivers already installed.
 Using the MODELA without any drivers requires further research.
 Please contact me if you have any helpful information on this.